zqianem/vitepress-python-editor/README.md

-# A Python editor running locally in a browser
+# VitePress Python Editor

-Implemented as a Vue component (CodeMirror + Pyodide) intended for use in a VitePress site.
+An `Editor` Vue component (CodeMirror + Pyodide) intended for inline use in a VitePress docs site.

 ```sh
 pnpm i